JohnKNaughton/NYCTaxiDataAnalysis-DSC232R/README.md

 ### Why Big Data and Distributed Computing?

+Without distributed computing, training a 50-tree Random Forest on 110+ million rows would require either aggressive downsampling (reducing statistical validity) or hours to days of runtime on a single machine.
+Full PCA computation across 138 million rows would also require constructing a global covariance matrix exceeding typical workstation memory.
+Spark’s distributed execution allowed us to process the entire dataset rather than a small sample, fundamentally changing the scientific question from “what does a sample suggest?” to “what does the full population reveal?”

 | Challenge | Why Single-Machine Fails | Spark Solution |
 |---|---|---|
 | **Memory** | 140M rows ≈ 15–20 GB RAM — exceeds most workstations | Distributed partitioning across executors |